stencillogic/Start-with-Rust-fast/README.md

 struct SomeUnitStruct;
 ```

-Single members cannot be mutable, only whole struct can be mutable.
+Single struct members cannot be mutable, only whole struct can be mutable.

 ### Named tuples